Teaching

 - MM student performed in Boston, MA, San Diego, CA, and Philadelphia, PA

-- MM student performed Bach Triple Concerto in Southern Carolina
+- MM student performed the Bach Triple Concerto in South Carolina

 - MM student performed recitals in Caracas, Venezuela

-- Two MM students were accepted in the tuition-free inaugural Rebecca Penneys Piano Festival, Tampa, FL
+- Two MM students were accepted into the tuition-free inaugural Rebecca Penneys Piano Festival, Tampa, FL.

 - BM student offered a piano recital at the Toronto University Network’s “Music for the Heart and Soul” series (DeGasperis Conservatory, Toronto)